MattLugar/wuforecast/README.md

 # Module: Weather Underground Forecast
-This is a module for MagicMirror
+This is a module for MagicMirror, modified of the default `weatherforecast` module.

-This module displays the weather forecast for the coming week, including an an icon to display the current conditions, the chance of precepitation, the minimum temperature and the maximum temperature.
-This is a modified version of the default `weatherforecast` module for MagicMirror.
-It retrieves its weather data from Weather Underground.
+This is similar to the default `weatherforecast` module, however it has additional functionality (such as displaying the probability of precipitation for each day).
+It also retrieves its data from Weather Underground instead of OpenWeatherMap.

 ## Using the module